LIVE

 Table of Contents

 Home defense is one of those topics that feels simple on the surface, but it gets real fast when you start looking at the guns, the layouts of real houses, the recoil loads, the stopping power, the pattern spread, and the way a shotgun actually handles in close quarters.
-I have spent enough time with pump shotguns, semi autos, mag fed monsters, and the occasional break action outlier to know what works when the lights are low and the distance is short.
+After a decade shooting shotguns for home defense across pump, semi auto, mag fed, and the occasional break action outlier, I know exactly what works when the lights are low and the distance is short.

 Mossberg 590A1 - the best home defense shotgun?